 The life cycle of threadworms

 Threadworms live for about 5-6 weeks in the gut, and then die.
-Before they die, the female worms lay tiny eggs around the anus (back passage).
+Before they die, the female worms lay tiny eggs around the back passage (anus).
 This tends to occur at night when you are warm and still in bed.
 The eggs are too small to see without a microscope, but cause itching around the anus due to accompanying irritating mucus.
 You then scratch around the anus to relieve the itching.
 You often do this without realising while you are asleep.
 When you scratch, eggs get on to your fingers and under your nails.
 You may then swallow some eggs if you put a finger into your mouth.

 Also, threadworm eggs can survive for up to two weeks outside the body.
 They fall off the skin around the anus and can fall on to bedding, clothes, etc. They can then get wafted in the air as you change clothes, bedding, etc, and become part of the dust in a home.
 Some eggs may settle on food or toothbrushes.
 So, children may swallow some eggs at first by playing with other children who have eggs on their fingers, or from food, drink, toothbrushes, or dust that has been contaminated with threadworm eggs.